ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 the very first one, ``CDATE`` in the batch scripts will have to be set to the specific YYYYMMDDHH value for that cycle.
-Also, to plot hourly forecast output, ``FCST_INC`` should be set to 1; to plot only a subset of the output hours, ``FCST_START``, ``FCST_END``, and ``FCST_INC`` must be set accordingly, e.g. to generate plots only for output hours after forecast hour 6, use
+Also, to plot hourly forecast output, ``FCST_INC`` should be set to 1; to plot only a subset of the output hours, ``FCST_START``, ``FCST_END``, and ``FCST_INC`` must be set accordingly, e.g. to generate plots for every 6th forecast hour starting with forecast hour 6 and ending with the last forecast hour, use

 .. code-block:: console